2guud4u/LifeAs.me/README.md

 Lab B2: Setting up your database

 Lab B3.
-Consuming a REST API
+Consuming a REST API - shown by displaying data from the database

 Lab B4.
-Forms and REST
+Forms and REST - sign in form

 Lab B5.
-View Template with REST
+View Template with REST - sign in form

 Lab B6.
-User Authentication in Express
+User Authentication in Express - sign in form

 Lab B7.
-User Authentication in the Client
+User Authentication in the Client - sign in form

 Lab B8.
-Deploying Your App
+Deploying Your App - on